-As a 6th grade teacher, I am always looking for ways to enhance my students’ work with spelling and vocabulary.
+As a 7th grade teacher, I am always looking for ways to enhance my students’ work with spelling and vocabulary.
 Whether you focus on a weekly spelling list or vocabulary word work, students get bored doing the same tasks each week.
 For Reading Street, students are expected to complete a word sort, words in a sentence exercise, and a word scramble.
-Beneficial, but uninspired for my BIG KIDS.
+Beneficial, but uninspiring for middle school grade levels.

 So I came up with some fun “Word Work” ideas that my students LOVE.
 You can use a special space in your classroom, “Word Work Station”, or you can just allow students to work at their desk to complete these different activities.
 Take a peek at these fun ideas to make spelling words F-U-N!